Left Coast Brevet

 The Brevet

 Ok so this is more of a challenge – both in terms of length and technicality.
-This is an outside category (difficulty out of three) week long brevet ride.
+This is an outside category ♦♦♦♦ (difficulty out of three) 8 day long brevet ride.

 Just a few things to note:

-> ok resupply options
+• moderate resupply options

-> nice mix of gravel, seal and singletrack, but with a higher level of technical singletrack (Waiuta track, Paparoa Track (x2,) The Old Ghost Road and a couple of other tracks.)
+• a higher level of technical singletrack (Waiuta track, Paparoa Track (x2,) The Old Ghost Road and a couple of other tracks.)

-> Don’t f*ck around with West Coast rivers, if they are up or it’s been raining heavily, then don’t do it > factor time delays into any planning.
+• don’t f*ck around with West Coast rivers, if they are up or it’s been raining heavily, then don’t do it > factor time delays into any planning

 So plan well, be prepared for anything and loads of Type-2 fun, but hey you’re in the driver’s seat….